profan/XenkoByteSized/README.md

  * Smoothing terrain (Shift + Left Mouse)
  * Leveling terrain (Ctrl + Left Mouse)

+(scrollwheel to change marker radius for the above)

 Can also be observed in the same scene

 ![terrain](terrainy.png "some sculpted terrain thing")